thermj/Posture-detection-using-PoseNet/README.md

 4) Virtual Games to analyze shots of players.

-## We are going to use two main libraries for this project:
+## We are going to use two libraries for this project:
 ### 1. ml5.js:
 JavaScript library that simplifies the use of machine learning in web applications.
 It provides an accessible interface for using pre-trained machine learning models, enabling users to easily incorporate tasks such as image classification, text analysis, and generative models into their projects.